codebude/takecode/README.md

   - ./db.json:/data/db.json:ro
 ```

-**Important**: Update the left side (`./db.json`) to the actual path of your MassCode database file.
+**Important**: Update the left side (`./db.json`) to the actual path of your massCode database file.
 The volume is read-only to prevent accidental modifications to your data.

 ### Manual Docker Run